 7 Most Common CDR Report Mistakes Made by Applicants for Skill Assessment

-Minor inaccuracies can lead to a negative evaluation outcome; candidates were prohibited for a year in a few situations.
+Minor inaccuracies can lead to a negative evaluation outcome; candidates got prohibited for a year in a few situations.
 Furthermore, you may jeopardize your chances of pursuing a successful job if you make these mistakes.

 Table of Contents